Pythodon/2048-game/README.md

 #### Right Arrow: Moves all tiles to the right.

 ### When two tiles with the same number touch, they merge into one tile with their sum.
 After every move, a new tile (either a 2 or a 4) will appear in a random empty spot.
 The objective is to create a tile with the number 2048.
 The game is over when the board is full and there are no more possible moves.
-Also the different numbers combine like 2, 4, 8, 16, 32, 64, 128 and etc represent an image.
+Also the different numbers combine like 2, 4, 8, 16, 32, 64, 128 and etc represent diffrent image per number.

 ## Features
 ### Classic 2048 gameplay